Compliance and enforcement

 Industry interventions and campaigns list WHSQ participates in both current and past.

-Links to information on workplace health and safety prosecutions, including causes to prosecute, enforceable undertakings, defences, appeals and access to your information.
+Links to information on workplace health and safety prosecutions, including causes to prosecute, enforceable undertakings, appeals and access to your information.

 An enforceable undertaking is one of the options available to promote compliance with workplace health and safety laws.
 It is an alternative to court action for an alleged breach of the Act.